reactioncommerce/reaction-docs/developer/contributing.md

 If you are interested in a specific aspect of the project but aren't sure where to begin, feel free to ask us on Gitter.

-## Step 3: Getting feedback early in a pull request

-Want to get feedback on your pull request before it's ready for code review?

-[Create a pull request](https://help.github.com/articles/creating-a-pull-request/) (PR) and add `[WIP]` for Work in Progress to the title and ask a question in GitHub.

-## Step 4: Prepare a pull request for review
+## Step 3: Prepare a pull request for review

-Once your PR fulfills the issue it tackles, you are ready to finalize your pull request.
+Once your branch fulfills the issue it tackles, you are ready to [create a pull request](https://help.github.com/articles/creating-a-pull-request/) (PR).
+Your PR will have to meet the following criteria first:

 ### Pass all tests